 Learn more: Training machine learning model

-Cloning Model
+Cloning a Model

 Occasionally you may need to modify or retrain an existing matching model.
 For example, you may need to remove or add a field.
 However, an existing model cannot be changed this way, but you can create a copy that can be edited.